Caseythezahima/wikipedia-category-tree-explorer/README.md

 <br>

-Can optionally show the categories of the current page, if that page is a wikipedia page:
+Can optionally show the categories of the current page, if that page is a wikipedia page with non-hidden (maintenance) categories:
 ![Can optionally show the categories of the current page, if that page is a wikipedia page](screenshots/2.png)

 <br>